History of the Southern United States: American Revolution (1775–1789)

-Antebellum era (1783–1861)

 After the upheaval of the American Revolution effectively came to an end at the Siege of Yorktown (1781), the South became a major political force in the development of the United States.
 With the ratification of the Articles of Confederation, the South found political stability and a minimum of federal interference in state affairs.
 However, with this stability came a weakness in its design, and the inability of the Confederation to maintain economic viability eventually forced the creation of the United States Constitution in Philadelphia in 1787.
 Importantly, Southerners of 1861 often believed their secessionist efforts and the Civil War paralleled the American Revolution, as a military and ideological "replay" of the latter.

 Southern leaders were able to protect their sectional interests during the Constitutional Convention of 1787, preventing the insertion of any explicit anti-slavery position in the Constitution.
 Moreover, they were able to force the inclusion of the "fugitive slave clause" and the "Three-Fifths Compromise".
 Nevertheless, Congress retained the power to regulate the slave trade.
 Twenty years after the ratification of the Constitution, the law-making body prohibited the importation of slaves, effective January 1, 1808.
-While North and South were able to find common ground in order to gain the benefits of a strong Union, the unity achieved in the Constitution masked deeply rooted differences in economic and political interests.
-After the 1787 convention, two discrete understandings of American republicanism emerged.
+While North and South were able to find common ground to gain the benefits of a strong Union, the unity achieved in the Constitution masked deeply rooted differences in economic and political interests.

 In the South, agrarian laissez-faire formed the basis of political culture.
 Led by Thomas Jefferson and James Madison, this agrarian position is characterized by the epitaph on the grave of Jefferson.
 While including his "condition bettering" roles in the foundation of the University of Virginia, and the writing of the Declaration of Independence and the Virginia Statute for Religious Freedom, absent from the epitaph was his role as President of the United States.
 The development of Southern political thought thus focused on the ideal of the yeoman farmer; i.e., those who are tied to the land also have a vested interest in the stability and survival of the government.

+The Revolution provided a shock to slavery in the South and other regions of the new country.
+Thousands of slaves took advantage of wartime disruption to find their own freedom, catalyzed by the British Governor Dunmore of Virginia's promise of freedom for service.
+Many others were removed by Loyalist owners and became slaves elsewhere in the British Empire.
+Between 1770 and 1790, there was a sharp decline in the percentage of blacks – from 61% to 44% in South Carolina and from 45% to 36% in Georgia.
+In addition, some slaveholders were inspired to free their slaves after the Revolution.
+In the Upper South, more than 10% of all blacks were free by 1810, a significant expansion from pre-war proportions of less than 1% free.